Thailand's prime minister vows continued military action against Cambodia

 "Thai military aircraft have not stopped bombing yet," it said.
 The strikes could not be independently verified.

-Trump had announced on Friday that Bangkok and Phnom Penh had agreed to renew a truce, following calls with Thai Prime Minister Anutin Charnvirakul and Cambodian Prime Minister Hun Manet.
+Trump had announced on Friday that Bangkok and Phnom Penh had agreed to renew a truce, following calls with Anutin and Cambodian Prime Minister Hun Manet.

 “They have agreed to CEASE all shooting effective this evening, and go back to the original Peace Accord made with me, and them, with the help of the Great Prime Minister of Malaysia, Anwar Ibrahim,” Trump said in his Truth Social post.